PenguinGit-GV/ClawdMeter/README.md

 # Clawdmeter

 A small ESP32 dashboard to keep an eye on Claude Code usage.
+Based on https://github.com/HermannBjorgvin/Clawdmeter

+I made a few fixes to get it running on my lapto and added a new screen that counts dwn when you hit your usage limit, instead of the previous "no data" screen.

 It runs on a [Waveshare ESP32-S3-Touch-AMOLED-2.16](https://www.waveshare.com/esp32-s3-touch-amoled-2.16.htm?&aff_id=149786) as well as a few other alternative boards and pairs over Bluetooth, the splash screen plays pixel-art Clawd animations that get busier when your usage rate climbs.
 The two side buttons send Space and